anupreeta/cookiecutter-airflow/README.rst

 --------

 * Testing setup with ``unittest`` and ``python setup.py test`` or ``py.test``
+* Mock requests_ library with responses_
 * Travis-CI_: Ready for Travis Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 2.7, 3.4, 3.5, 3.6
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
 * Bumpversion_: Pre-configured version bumping with a single command
 * SQLAlchemy_: Support to access database
+* Rows_: Beautiful interface to tabular data, no matter the format
 * Auto-release to PyPI_ when you push a new tag to master (optional)
 * Command line interface using Click (optional)
 * Copy DAG module after install or create symlink in develop mode (DAGS_FOLDER)